NickHerrig/go-further/README.md

 Partial updates with Patch can be accomplished by utilizing pointers on structs to test the difference between nil and the go type zero-value.
 JSON items with null values will be ignored and will remain unchanged.
+It's important to think through potential race conditions on endpoints that update values in the database. return conflicts when caught.

+## Filtering, Sorting, and Pagination
+- [r.URL.Query()](https://pkg.go.dev/net/url#URL.Query) returns a map of query params